jamesaduncan/osom.guide/src/doctrine.md

 times) and bias (building for ourselves that which is an attainable commodity).

-### Do we use appropriate methods in appropriate places?
+### Do we use appropriate methods in the appropriate places?

 We try to avoid the tyranny of one.
 There is no magic solution and we have to use methods (e.g. agile or lean or six sigma) as